EpipremnumPinnatum/MultiChat-Exercise/README.md

 The issues have been split into two main categories:

 - [Structural Issues](https://github.zhaw.ch/PM2-IT22tbZH-wahl-krea/uebung-hk1-verdiant-iselival-monterap/issues?q=is%3Aissue+label%3Astructural) - All issues that have to do with architecture, clean-code, JavaDoc, etc.
-- [Bugs](https://github.zhaw.ch/PM2-IT22tbZH-wahl-krea/uebung-hk1-verdiant-iselival-monterap/issues?q=is%3Aissue+label%3Afunctional) - Issues related to functionality that doesn't work as specified.
+- [Functional Issues](https://github.zhaw.ch/PM2-IT22tbZH-wahl-krea/uebung-hk1-verdiant-iselival-monterap/issues?q=is%3Aissue+label%3Afunctional) - Issues related to functionality that doesn't work as specified.

 View [All Open Issues](https://github.zhaw.ch/PM2-IT22tbZH-wahl-krea/uebung-hk1-verdiant-iselival-monterap/issues?q=is%3Aissue+is%3Aopen)